digitalcytometry/ecotyper/README.md

 EcoTyper is implemented in R. Some of the EcoTyper functions are computationally intensive, especially for the cell state discovery step described in Tutorials 4-6.
 Therefore, EcoTyper is designed as a collection of modular command-line R scripts, that can be run in parallel on a multi-processor server or a high-performance cluster.
 Each script is designed such that its instances can typically be run on a single core.

-We provide wrappers over these scripts, that encapsulate the typical EcoTyper workflows (*Tutorials 1-6*).
+We provide wrappers over these scripts that encapsulate the typical EcoTyper workflows (*Tutorials 1-6*).
 These wrappers can be run on a multi-core system, and allow users to discover cell states and ecotypes in their own bulk, scRNA-seq and FACS-sorted data, as well as recover previously discovered cell states and ecotypes in bulk tissue expression profiles, spatial transcriptomics assays, and single-cell RNA-seq data.

 ## EcoTyper overview

-EcoTyper performs two major types of analysis: discovery of cell states and ecotypes, starting from bulk, scRNA-seq and pre-sorted expression profiles (e.g. FACS-sorted or deconvolved *in silico*); and recovery of cell states and ecotypes previously defined in new bulk, scRNA-seq and spatial transcriptomics data.
+EcoTyper performs two major types of analysis: discovery of cell states and ecotypes, starting from bulk, scRNA-seq and pre-sorted expression profiles (e.g. FACS-sorted or deconvolved *in silico*); and recovery of previously defined cell states and ecotypes in new bulk, scRNA-seq and spatial transcriptomics data.

 When the input is bulk data, EcoTyper performs the following major steps for discovering cell states and ecotypes: